-When does TFA apply?
+When does Work injury insurance (Trygghetsförsäkring vid arbetsskada [TFA]) apply?

 All employees are covered by TFA as from the first day of their employment, regardless of the extent of their working hours.
-In order to receive compensation through Work injury insurance (TFA), the injury must have been caused by one of the following:
+In order to receive compensation through TFA, the injury must have been caused by one of the following:

-- ► Accidents at work. - Travel accidents accidents on the way to or from work when no vehicle with motor insurance is involved. - Occupational illness that lasts at least 180 days. - ► Illness that is caused through infection.
+- Accidents at work. - ► Travel accidents accidents on the way to or from work when no vehicle with motor insurance is involved. - Occupational illness that lasts at least 180 days. - ▶ Illness that is caused through infection.